 There are three different kinds of cloud computing that provide different services:

 Canadian entrepreneurs who have jumped on the cloud bandwagon are singing its praises.
-The newest cloud-based services are empowering them with anywhere, anytime access to flexible, mobile business tools and resources that simplify their IT infrastructure, reduce their business costs, and help them deliver top notch service.
+The newest cloud-based services are empowering them with anywhere, anytime access to flexible, mobile business tools and resources that simplify their IT infrastructure, reduce their business costs, and help them deliver top-notch service.

 The power of cloud-computing means your business can do a lot more with less.
 It allows you to buy only the services you want, when you want them, cutting the upfront capital costs of computers and peripherals.
 Subscription-based models can help small businesses manage their cash flow and avoid pricey spend on storage hardware.
 Maintaining server equipment requires time, money, and expertise, which makes outsourcing a cost-efficient option.
 The cloud can also help reduce IT maintenance costs since software and system updates are handled by a third party.

-The Cloud has some great benefits for managing your HR and payroll too:
+The cloud has some great benefits for managing your HR and payroll too:

-HR and Payroll becomes a more predictable expense – When your data and workflow is scattered across multiple applications, errors and inconsistencies are bound to occur.
+When your data and workflow is scattered across multiple applications, errors and inconsistencies are bound to occur.
 With cloud-based technology, everything is together in one application.